 Breast Augmentation Revision

 Although a majority of women who get breast implants are satisfied with their results, in some cases, patients require revision surgery to fix a cosmetic complication.
 It’s also common for women who have had implants for a long time to want an update.
-Our surgeons are very experienced at performing revision surgery for breast augmentation patients from Salt Lake City, Murray, and Draper, Utah, and other cities near Midvale, who have had their procedures performed elsewhere.
+Our plastic surgeons are very experienced in performing breast revisions in Salt Lake City and also serve those in Murray, and Draper, Utah, and other cities near Midvale.
 Breast augmentation revision requires a talented plastic surgeon with the technical skills to perform the procedure, which is often more complicated than the initial surgery.

 Our expertise can help you get the results you desire.